I've been writing about foreign travel and European rock music online for over eight years.

 Of course the previous incumbents may have had less desire to quibble over architectural niceties when their mores inclined towards safety and security.
 The importance of fending off belligerent attackers or cowering in their homes under bombardment would certainly take precedence over artistic imperatives.

-The Italian influence and heritage of Kotor
+The Italian Influence and Heritage of Kotor

-Within that power and strength of the perimeter the Italian influence is noticeable, as it is indeed throughout the Adriatic Coast.
+Within that power and strength of the perimeter, the Italian influence is noticeable, as it is indeed throughout the Adriatic Coast.
 Archaeological remnants and historical legacies are reminders of the days of Roman Occupation and Venetian hegemony.

 The latter held suzerainty for almost 400 years from 1420 although the Ottomans spoiled the party by taking over twice in the 16th and 17th centuries.
-In fact in the mid 1800's around 1/3 of the population were from Italy.
+In fact, in the mid-1800s around 1/3 of the population were from Italy.

 The Italians briefly returned in the 20th century when Mussolini's forces took control in World War II.
-Modern warfare came back again in the 1990s when Montengro made the ill-advised decision to ally itself with Milosevic and his Serbian forces during the terrible Balkans conflict.
+Modern warfare came back again in the 1990s when Montenegro made the ill-advised decision to ally itself with Milosevic and his Serbian forces during the terrible Balkans conflict.

 By stepping into the old historic centre of Kotor you can't help feeling that you may have absent-mindedly passed through Italian border control.